-NOTES TO THE INTERIM CONDENSED FINANCIAL STATEMENTS (UNAUDITED) (continued) As at 30 June 2018
+NOTES TO THE INTERIM CONDENSED FINANCIAL STATEMENTS (UNAUDITED) (continued)

 2.4 Impact of changes in accounting policies due to adoption of new standards (continued)

 IFRS 7 "Financial Instruments: Disclosures "

 The disclosures to reflect the differences between IAS 39 and IFRS 9, were also adopted by the Company together with IFRS 9, for the year beginning 1 January 2018.
 Changes include transition disclosures as well as detailed qualitative and quantitative information about the ECL calculations such as the assumptions and inputs used are set out in note 14.